 Binary Search and Monotonic Function

-In the preceeding binary search problems, the arrays are always sorted.
-And we stated that we can use binary search whenever you make a binary decision to shrink the search range.
+In the preceding binary search problems, the arrays are always sorted.
+We stated that we can use binary search whenever we make a binary decision to shrink the search range.
 This might sound a little abstract.
 In this module, we will dive a little further into when we can use binary search.

 Monotonic Function